-Web apps: Users don’t need to install these on their devices as they’re accessed via a web browser as a web page.
+Web apps: Are enhanced digital flipbooks.
+Users don’t need to install these on their devices as they’re accessed via a web browser as a web page.
 Web apps don’t offer the same high performance as native apps.

 Hybrid apps: Users install hybrid apps like a native app, but it operates as a web app on the inside meaning it will never reach native app performance.